nus-cs2103-AY2122S1/tp/docs/team/aakanshanarain.md

     * Highlights: All three fields follow the conventions required by the actual organization (i.e. The required Student ID is in the format of the actual NUS-prescribed format of the Matriculation number, the required GitHub username and Telegram handle follow most of the actual constraints of GitHub usernames and Telegram handles respectively.
 In total, implementing these 3 fields took about 1k LoC.

 * **Other Code Enhancements**:
     * Wrote additional tests for features to increase coverage.
+(Continually, and also specifically Pull Request: [\#190](https://github.com/AY2122S1-CS2103T-W12-4/tp/pull/190))
     * Added more specific and situation-appropriate error messages for better UX.

 * **Code contributed**: [RepoSense link - aakanshanarain](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=aakanshanarain&sort=groupTitle&sortWithin=title&since=2021-09-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false)